-He is a senior advisor to various departments of the U.S. government on civilian biodefense matters.
-During his outstanding professional career Dr. Henderson has received several important distinctions, such as the National Medal of Science in Biology in 1986 and the Presidential Medal of Freedom in 2002.
-As of 2010, Dr. Anderson is a Johns Hopkins University Distinguished Service Professor and Dean Emeritus of the School of Public Health, and a Distinguished Scholar at the University of Pittsburgh Medical Center's Center for Biosecurity and a professor of public health and medicine at the University of Pittsburgh.
+He worked as a senior advisor to various departments of the U.S. government on civilian biodefense matters.
+During his outstanding professional career, he received several important distinctions, such as the National Medal of Science in Biology in 1986 and the Presidential Medal of Freedom in 2002.
+In that same year, the Pan American Health Organization named him Public Health Hero for his outstanding contributions to improve the health of the Region.

 At the time of his passing, Dr. Henderson was a professor and dean emeritus of the Bloomberg School of Public Health at Johns Hopkins University.
 The University of Pittsburgh appointed him as a distinguished scholar at the Center for Health Security at the Medical Center where he taught courses of public health and medicine.
 He also served as editor emeritus of the academic journal Health Security.

 Dr. Donald A. Henderson died on August 16, 2016 in Baltimore City, Maryland.

 Links of interest: